 By now… I’m sure you can see why I now think of these government reports as a chance to get regular payouts.

-The Loophole: How To Turn Government Reports Into HUGE Overnight Payouts
+The Zero Day Trader Loophole: How To Turn Government Reports Into HUGE Overnight Payouts

 For example… using my system…

-We would have known that the new report was coming out on November 1, 2023.
+We would have known that the new jobs report was coming out on November 1, 2023.

 This date was set by the US Government.